-The Northern Sierra Air Quality Management District and its duly authorized agents are hereby declared to be code enforcement officers of this County for the purpose and with the right of enforcing the provisions of this Chapter Article along with the Chief Building Official of Nevada County, or their his designee.
-To the extent violations are designated to be infractions, the Nevada County Code Compliance Manager (as established in Sec.
-L. II 5.21 of the Nevada County Land Use and Development Code) is authorized to enforce the provisions of this Chapter Article.
+The Northern Sierra Air Quality Management District and its duly authorized agents are hereby declared to be code enforcement officers of this County for the purpose and with the right of enforcing the provisions of this Chapter along with the Chief Building Official of Nevada County, or their designee.
+To the extent violations are designated to be infractions, the Nevada County Code Compliance Manager is authorized to enforce the provisions of this Chapter.

-NEVADA COUNTY GENERAL CODE

-CHAPTER IV: GENERAL REGULATIONS

-ARTICLE 17 - PARKING FOR DISABLED PHYSICALLY HANDICAPPED PERSONS
+NEVADA COUNTY GENERAL CODE CHAPTER IV: GENERAL REGULATIONS ARTICLE 17 - PARKING FOR DISABLED PERSONS